LMKH/PythonPieces/README.md

 ***
 # Nested If

-Nested If's is where we nest an if statement inside of another if statement without the need of an else statement.
-However you can still include an else statement, like how I have done here.
+Nested If's is where we nest an if statement inside of another if statement without the need for an else statement.
+However, you can still include an else statement, like how I have done here.

-Nesting an if statement makes the programme flow in a semantic order and it also makes the code more easier to understand and follow along with.
+Nesting an if statement makes the programme flow in a semantic order and it also makes the code easier to understand and follow.